 To end the dream, I smiled at the man in front of me, tapped the paper and said, “More.”
 He smiled back and agreed.

 I didn’t do anything about the dream.
-Frankly, I didn’t believe it was a possibility as I have no formal training or college degree.
+Frankly, I didn’t believe it was possible because I didn’t see how my experience would translate.
 After a few weeks, I forgot all about it.

 When Goals Lack Purpose